Saigesp/aws-developer-cert/EC2.md

 If you creates an AMI (image) from an instance, the data isn't preserved.

+For instance store-backed instances that could not be automatically recovered, AWS recommends to perform the following:

+1. Launch a replacement instance on a new Dedicated Host from your most recent AMI.
+2. Migrate all of the necessary data to the replacement instance.
+3. Terminate the original instance on the impaired Dedicated Host.</p>

 ## Placement Group

 Arrangements of instances on the underlying hardware/hypervisor.
 It determines how the instances are placed on the hypervisor upon launching.